Crisp crunchy lavash crackers are easy to make and are delicious served alongside a cheeseboard or with dips.

 - 100 g (3½oz) plain flour (all-purpose) plus extra to sprinkle

 - 50 g (2oz) wholemeal plain flour (wholewheat)

 - Preheat the oven to 220℃ (200℃ fan)/425°F/gas mark 7.

-- Combine 100g (3½oz) plain flour, 50g (2oz) wholemeal flour and the ½ tsp salt in a mixing bowl.
-Make a well the centre and add 2 tbsp olive oil.Stir in enough water (about 4 tbsp) to mix to a stiff dough, then tip out the dough onto a lightly floured work surface.
+- Combine 100g (3½oz) plain flour, 50g (2oz) wholemeal flour and the ½ teaspoon salt in a mixing bowl.
+Make a well the centre and add 2 tablespoon olive oil.Stir in enough water (about 4 tablespoon) to mix to a stiff dough, then tip out the dough onto a lightly floured work surface.